-Also, these explicit rules do not work if the de-ANSI-fication feature is used (see Section 9.13 [ANSI], page 34).
+Also, these explicit rules do not work if the de-ANSI-fication feature is used (see Section 9.13 [ANSI], page 38).
 Supporting de-ANSI-fication requires a little more work:

 As it turns out, there is also a much easier way to do this same task.
 Some of the above techniques are useful enough that we've kept the example in the manual.
-However if you were to build etags and ctags in real life, you would probably use per-program compilation flags, like so:
+However if you were to build true and false in real life, you would probably use per-program compilation flags, like so:

+''' bin_PROGRAMS = false true

+false_SOURCES = true.c false_CPPFLAGS = -DEXIT_CODE=1

+true_SOURCES = true.c

+true_CPPFLAGS = -DEXIT_CODE=0

 '''

-bin_PROGRAMS = ctags etags

-ctags_SOURCES = etags.c

-ctags_CFLAGS = -DCTAGS

-etags_SOURCES = etags.c

-etags_CFLAGS = -DETAGS_REGEXPS

-'''

-In this case Automake will cause etags.c to be compiled twice, with different flags.
+In this case Automake will cause true.c to be compiled twice, with different flags.
 De-ANSI-fication will work automatically.
-In this instance, the names of the object files would be chosen by automake; they would be ctags-etags.o and etags-etags.o.
+In this instance, the names of the object files would be chosen by automake; they would be false-true.o and true-true.o.
 (The name of the object files rarely matters.)